cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 - Multiple threads can exist within a single process, each running concurrently and performing different tasks
 - Threads share the same memory space within a process, allowing them to access and modify shared data

+In iOS, threads are categorized into two as below:
-Every iOS application has a main thread, which is to display your user interface and listen for events.
+Main thread, which is to display your user interface and listen for events.
+Background thread, which mostly works with long running tasks such as network request, db queries.

-Complex computations may slow down the main thread and freeze the app, hence it is where multithreading comes into play.
+Complex computations may slow down the main thread and freeze the app, hence it is where `multithreading` comes into play.
 We have to move all the heavy lifting to a background thread, and then move the result back to the main.

+### Race Condition
+- Happens when mulitple threads are trying to access the same shared resources.

 ### Queues